ValiantCraven27/ntrp_speedlocker/README.md

 /cam [on or Off] -- Turn on/off cin cam, also Locks cin cam if you use /can while in cin mode

+Be my last release for awhile, some things have come up, enjoy!